-“Where are you from?” a girl on my summer course, once asked me.
+“Where are you from?” a new acquaintance asked me the other day.
 And once again, I wished the answer was as simple as naming one country.
-Having lived in India until I was nine, in Belgium upto age eighteen, then in the United Kingdom for four years, now living back in India and moving to Hong Kong in three months, I can no longer tie my home to one physical space.
+Having lived in India until I was nine, in Belgium up to age eighteen, in the United Kingdom for the following four years, back in India for another two years and now in Hong Kong since a year, I can no longer tie my home to one physical space.
 As lengthy as my answers tend to be, they do make great conversation starters!

 The search for our own identity becomes tough, amongst the cluster of languages, cultures and beliefs that spin around in our heads.
-Often, we are not able to accept or be accepted by any one culture entirely.
+We are not able to accept or be accepted by any one culture entirely.
 Sometimes, I go back to my hometown and realize how much has changed since I left the place.
-The culture that we took along with us has probably been better preserved with us than it is back ‘home’.
+The culture that we took along with us is probably better preserved with us than it is back ‘home’.
 That is when I feel grateful for moving away.

-However, I would often do things in Belgium which would have been normal in India, but can be looked upon as absurd in the new country.
+On the other hand, I would do certain activities in Belgium which would have been normal in India, but were looked upon as absurd in the new country.
 People who have lived in one country all their lives tend to find it more difficult to understand TCKs, and social dynamics can become rather complicated.
-It’s at times like this when I realize just how much can be lost on those long one-way flights.
+It’s at times like these when I realize just how much can be lost on those long one-way flights.

-Over time though, I began to appreciate the power of TCKs.
-We are a group that is (sometimes) alienated but also, I’d like to believe, privileged, since we have had a hands-on experience of the changing global world.
+In the end, it was by joining societies of my culture at university and meeting other TCKs that I came to terms with all these different aspects of my personality.
+It was there that I began to appreciate the power of TCKs.
+We are a group which is (sometimes) alienated but also, I’d like to believe, privileged, since we have had a hands-on experience with the changing global world.
 If given the chance and the moral encouragement today, TCKs have the potential to be the driving forces of the society of tomorrow.